Top-rated movers to make your Atlanta to Chattanooga move easy

 - Chattanooga is considered to be safer than Atlanta with a safety index of 46.11 vs Atlanta’s 35.77.

-- Air quality in Chattanooga is good, and in Atlanta it's moderate.
+- Air quality in Chattanooga is Good, and in Atlanta it’s Moderate.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Although a local license is not required in Tennessee, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Chattanooga without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Chattanooga.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
-When it comes to movers' insurance in Tennessee, most moving companies offer Released Value Protection at no extra charge.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+When it comes to movers’ insurance in Tennessee, most moving companies offer Released Value Protection at no extra charge.
 This basic coverage extends to 60 cents per pound per item.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Additionally, exploring third-party insurance providers is a viable choice for tailored plans.
 Prioritize understanding coverage limits, potential extra costs, and read reviews to make an informed decision about your moving insurance in Tennessee.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.